Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Uniform escape

-Let $K\subset\C$ be a full compact set as in Theorem~\ref{thm:uniform}, and choose a sequence $(K_j)$ of approximating sets according to Lemma~\ref{lem:Kn}.
-By applying an affine transformation, we may assume without loss of generality that $K_0\subset \DD$.
+To set up the proof of Theorem~\ref{thm:uniform}, let $K\subseteq\C$ be a full compact set and choose a sequence $(K_j)$ of approximating sets according to Lemma~\ref{lem:Kn}.
+By applying an affine transformation, we may assume without loss of generality that $K_0\subseteq \DD$.
 For $j\geq 0$, also choose a non-separating compact and $2^{-j}$-dense subset

 That is, $\dist(z,P_j)\leq 2^{-j}$ for all $z\in \partial K_j$; in particular, $\partial K$ is the Hausdorff limit of the sets $P_j$.
-We shall construct a function $f$ such that all $P_j$ are contained in a basin of attraction, while $f^n$ tends to infinity on $K$ itself; this ensures that $\partial K\subset \J(f)$.
-In most of our applications, we may choose the $P_j$ as finite sets, but for the proof of Theorem~\ref{thm:strongeremenko} below we shall choose larger sets $P_j$.
+We shall construct a function $f$ such that all $P_j$ are contained in a basin of attraction, while $f^n$ tends to infinity on $K$ itself; this ensures that $\partial K\subseteq \J(f)$.
+In most of our applications, we may choose the $P_j$ as finite sets, but for the proof of Theorem~\ref{thm:strongeremenko} below we shall use larger sets $P_j$.

 For $j\geq -1$, consider the discs